 If a student is determined to not be making satisfactory progress, the student may appeal the determination.
 The student must submit a written appeal to the school, within 10 days of the negative determination, with supporting documentation of the reasons why the determination should be reversed.
-This information should include what has changed about the student's situation that will allow them to achieve Satisfactory Academic Progress by the next evaluation point.
+This information should include what has changed about the students' situation that will allow them to achieve Satisfactory Academic Progress by the next evaluation point.
 Reasons for which a student may appeal are death of a relative, injury or illness of the student, or other allowable special circumstances.
 Acceptable supporting documentation includes, but is not limited to: an obituary, death certificate, physician's statement, police report, attorney's letter, or other third-party professional documentation on official letterhead or notarized that covers the period of difficulty.
 Appeal documents will be reviewed at a hearing within five days of the receipt of the written appeal.
 The Financial Aid Director will notify the student of the decision within three business days of the hearing.
 The appeal and decision documents will be retained in the student file.
+If the student prevails upon appeal, the satisfactory academic progress determination will be reversed and federal financial aid will be reinstated, if applicable.